Nagelfar/RestaurantKata/cloud/Cloud.md

 Clicking this link should take you to the customer start screen!

 Now repeat the `az containerapp create` command for all the other services and then configure the paths to the other services using environment variables in the UI.

+## Cleanup

+Don't forget to manually delete your resource group once your done.
+This ensures that your not paying/consuming any unnecessary resources.
+You can delete either via the UI or by using the following command in the CLI

+    az group delete --name dsa